HC-SR04 - ultrasonic distance sensor

 Connect the HC-SR04 as follows:

-The HC-SR04 is designed to run on 5V, and is known to be flaky at lower voltages.
-ESP32 boards usually have a 5V output, often labeled as VIN, but the ESP32 is not 5V tolerant on its inputs (depending on who you ask).
-This means that you should not connect the ECHO pin directly to the ESP32.
-Instead, we connect the ECHO pin to an LED and then to the ESP32.
-LEDs have a forward voltage drop of around 2V, so the voltage on the ECHO pin will be around 3V, which is safe for the ESP32.
+LEDs have forward voltage drop of around 2V, so the voltage on the ECHO pin will be around 3V, which is safe for the ESP32.
 See the ADC tutorial for a setup where we measure the LED voltage drop.
-The 10kΩ resistor is optional, but ensures that the LED is used in a linear regime where we can trust that the signal is correctly received by the ESP32 and where the voltage drop is around 2V.
-The 100kΩ resistor is just a pull-down resistor that ensures that the TRIG pin isn't floating when not in use.
-When floating, the sensor could trigger, sometimes frequently, when our program isn't running.
+The value of the 1kΩ resistor is relatively arbitrary, but ensures that the LED is used in a linear regime where we can trust that the signal is correctly received by the ESP32 and where the voltage drop is around 2V.
+It should, however, be at least 220Ω to ensure that the LED doesn't draw too much current.

 Measuring by hand